crowdsecurity/nodejs-cs-bouncer/examples/nextjs/README.md

 - Copy the `.env.example` file to `.env` in the `nextjs` folder and fill in the required values

-- Copy the `crowdsec/.env.example` file to `crowdsec/.env` and fill in the required values

 - Install all dependencies.

   Run the following command from the `nextjs` folder: